Skip to footer content

 $vbLabelText $csharpLabel

-This simple setup gives you access to IronPDF's complete .NET Core PDF viewer functionality.
+This setup gives you access to IronPDF's complete PDF viewer functionality.
 The library automatically handles Chrome engine deployment and provides a clean API for generating and displaying PDF files in your ASP.NET Core applications.
 For additional information, check the IronPDF documentation.

 The most common issue is missing Visual C++ redistributables on the server.
-IronPDF requires these for Chrome engine operations—install the latest x64 redistributables from Microsoft.
-For Azure App Service deployments, ensure you're using at least the Basic tier, as the Free tier has limitations that can affect PDF generation.
+IronPDF requires these for Chrome engine operations -- install the latest x64 redistributables from Microsoft.
+For Azure App Service deployments, ensure you are using at least the Basic tier, as the Free tier has limitations that can affect PDF generation.

 Docker users should use the official IronPDF base images, which include all necessary dependencies.
 If you encounter GPU process errors, add the --no-sandbox flag to your Chrome rendering options.
-For IIS deployments, ensure the application pool has sufficient permissions.
+For IIS deployments, ensure the application pool has sufficient permissions to write to temporary directories.

 For production environments, consider implementing performance monitoring to track PDF generation times.
 The library supports custom error handling to help diagnose issues in deployment scenarios.